Insurance Office of America Data Breach Investigation

 On June 30, 2025, IOA discovered that internal systems had been affected by a security incident.
 The company launched an investigation with external cybersecurity experts.

-The investigation determined that between June 25, 2025, and June 30, 2025, an unauthorized party gained access to IOA’s network through a phishing email attack.
-During this time, certain data stored on IOA’s systems may have been accessed or acquired by the unauthorized party.
+The investigation determined that between June 25, 2025, and June 30, 2025, an unauthorized party gained access to IOA’s network through a phishing email attack and may have been accessed or acquired certain data stored the system.
+After a review, IOA confirmed that personal information was involved.

 Additionally, a ransomware group known as DAIXIN Team claimed responsibility for the attack and posted about the breach on the dark web on July 2, 2025.
 They alleged they had obtained more than 100,000 internal documents from IOA.